-Well, well, well…just like that, the May 15th nonprofit IRS Form 990 deadline has come and gone.
-Although the Form 990 due date 2017 was midnight yesterday, we have received several concerned calls from organizations.
-They are all asking what they should do since they missed the Form 990 due date 2017 for tax returns.
+Well, well, well…just like that, your annual nonprofit Form 990 deadline has come and gone.
+Although Form 990 due date 2018 has passed for organizations that operate on a calendar tax year (January – December), we have received several concerned calls from organizations.
+They are all asking what they should do since they missed Form 990 due date 2018 for tax returns.

 *Your immediate action is required before your tax-exempt status is revoked*